-It doesn't happen, though.
+doesn't lt happen, though.
 The climax is an internal one, centring on the Doctor's struggle over whether to intervene or not.
 Thanks to the pop-up Time Lord, the Doctor does not do anything. letting the Mor crash.
-The wrap-up is so abrupt that we don't find out what happens to the supporting characters: they either die from a hideous disease or die in an explosion.
-The fate Shellingborne BIBIC Grant is as mysterious as his origins.
+The wrap-up is so abrupt that we don't find out what happens supporting the characters: they either die from a hideous disease or die in an explosion.
+The fate Shellingborne BIBIC of Grant is as mysterious as his origins.
 The Doctor and Peri are safe to have more adventures in many different forms.